Code-Institute-Submissions/Phoenixgreen763-Taekwondo-Llanharan/README.md

     * The styling for the heading is kept consistent with the previous home page.
 Continuing the same style throughout the website.
     * This section contains a paragraph introducing the club itself.
 This allows the user to feel comfortable and familiar when engaging.
     * This section includes a list of goals and the philosophy of the club.
 This lets the user feel safe and accomplished when interacting with the club.
+    * The list and text both align in the center of the page, to give a clear and concise view of the information.

+* Class Times
+    * This section includes a table to give all users up to date information.
+This includes the class days, times and ages of students for each.
+This gives the user flexibility and ease of use to plan their training.
+    *

 #### [Taekwondo Llanharan - Contact (Page 3)]